 Regular school attendance is directly related to success in academic work, benefits students socially, provides opportunities for important communications between teachers and students, and establishes regular habits of dependability.
 Student absence from school should be limited to those instances in which absence is genuinely unavoidable.
 Parents have the responsibility of encouraging regular attendance and informing the ELC office by 8:15am in the event of a student's absence.
-For detailed information, see SWWC's Student Attendance policy.
+For detailed information, see the "Student Attendance" policy.